Orlando Travel Itinerary for Families

 That also means we are close enough to drive to Universal Studios Hollywood (we have done that, too–read the Universal Studios travel tips here).
 The Harry Potter attractions in the Hollywood park pale in comparison to the Orlando park, however.
 So Universal was a must-do for us.

-We debated adding on a Wild Animal Kindgdom day.
+We debated adding on a Wild Animal Kingdom day.
 I know my kids would have loved that.
-I honestly like Disneyland better than the Magic Kindgom.
+I honestly like Disneyland better than the Magic Kingdom.
 I don’t think my kids would care too much about Epcot at their ages.
-We were already hitting Universal’s water park, so we didn’t need that.
+We were already hitting Universal’s water park, so we didn’t need to visit Disney’s.
 But Wild Animal Kingdom is amazing and unique to Orlando, so that was our big debate.
 In the end, the added cost for one day just wasn’t something we decided to justify.
 It seems like all of the parks in Orlando will give you heavily discounted second, third, even fourth days in their parks, so it would have added significant cost for us to hit Disney for one day over visiting other parks for a second or third day that we were already going to.

 I share all of that because I have had a lot of inquiries about how we came to the decision to not do Disney and I am sure there will be many more.
 So to summarize, it came down to: